petitoff/complete-javascript-course/README.md

 ## Knowledge
 The acquired knowledge will allow me to use JavaScript freely, which will allow me to further develop frameworks.
+> A detailed description is available on the course website.

 ## Certificate
 After completing the course, a link and a unique certificate ID will also be placed.